mfaizan44/Robotic-arm-sorting-out-batteries/README.md

 To use the system, follow these steps:

+1.Establish connection and setup between the robot and electromagnetic gripper.
+2.Ensure communication between the robot and your PC using appropriate protocols.
+3.Use Epson RC+ simulation software to check or teach pickup and drop-off points.
+4.Connect the camera to your PC.
-1. Clone the GitHub repository to your local machine.
+5.Clone the GitHub repository to your local machine.
-2. Download the dataset and place it in the appropriate directory.
+6.Download the dataset and place it in the appropriate directory.
-3. Install the necessary dependencies as specified in the repository.
+7.Install required dependencies as specified in the repository.
+8.Connect the gripper to the Epson VT6 robot.
+9.Open the Python program in your editor (e.g., VSCode/Jupyter Notebook).
-4. Run the main script to start the automated sorting process.
+10.Run the main program on Epson RC+ software, ensuring it's connected to the robot.

 ## Demo Video